-The IMS Global Consortium® is a non-profit organization dedicated to promoting interoperability and innovation in the edtech industry.
-The consortium is comprised of several major vendors, school districts, universities, and non-profit organizations.
-IMS Global publishes several widely used standards which are found throughout the edtech space.
-IMS Global is also responsible for certifying if their members have products which are compliant with their standards.
-Below is a list of several of the popular standards which IMS develops.
+1EdTech Consortium (1EdTech) is a non-profit organization dedicated to promoting interoperability and innovation in the edtech industry.
+Its membership is composed of vendors, school districts, universities, and other non-profit organizations.
+1EdTech is also responsible for certifying if its members have products that are compliant with the non-profit’s standards.

-LTI is a set of specifications that is intended to allow integration between third-party developed content and learning management systems (LMSs).
-The IMS Global Consortium has released and certified several iterations of LTI since it's introduction in 2010.
-The most recent security framework called LTI v1.3 and all future services will be released under the LTI Advantage package.
+LTI is a set of specifications that are intended to allow integration between third-party developed content and LMSs.
+1EdTech released and certified several iterations of LTI since its introduction in 2010.
+The most recent version called LTI 1.3 was released under the LTI Advantage package.

-OneRoster is a specification for sharing class rosters and associated data between a student information system (SIS) and other platforms, such as an LMS.
+OneRoster is a specification for sharing class rosters and associated data between an SIS and other platforms, such as an LMS.
 The standard supports spreadsheet (CSV) imports/exports and data exchanges using REST APIs.
 With the OneRoster standard, course rosters and grades can be shared between an SIS and an LMS accurately and quickly.

 Open Badges are digital records of verified achievements earned by learners.
 The Open Badges standard describes how to package data about accomplishments and how to visually display the data in a digital badge.
 The standard provides a method of displaying metadata about a recipient, such as who they are, the requirements necessary to receive the badge, and who issued the award.

 QTI is a specification that enables the exchange of assessment content and results between different supported platforms, such as LMS and an assessment delivery platform.
 APIP, based on the QTI standard, provides a comprehensive framework that includes the requirements for creating accessible assessments for students with disabilities and special needs.